Our trip to Kyrgyzstan only needed a flight to Bishkek, the capital, and the rental of a 4x4.

 and strange pinnacles among which you can walk in search of even more beautiful landscapes.

-We left the Skazka canyon in the late afternoon and we were driving towards Karakol when a suspension of the 4x4 exploded.
-We had to
+We left the Skazka canyon in the late afternoon and we drove to Karakol, a larger town with a big market.

 The next morning we woke up at dawn to admire the Karakol animal market, which takes place every Sunday.
 Thousands of shepherds find each other